-Quad's 2018 Annual Report on Form 10-K accompanies this document.
-If you are a shareholder and would like to receive another copy of the 2018 Form 10-K, without exhibits and without charge, please write to Jennifer Kent, Executive Vice President of Administration & General Counsel, Quad/Graphics, Inc., N61 W23044 Harry's Way, Sussex, WI 53089-3995.
-You can also access the 2018 Form 10-K on the Investor Relations section of our website at QUAD.com.
+Quad's 2019 Annual Report on Form 10-K accompanies this document.
+If you are a shareholder and would like to receive another copy of the 2019 Form 10-K, without exhibits and without charge, please write to Jennifer Kent, Executive Vice President of Administration & General Counsel, Quad/Graphics, Inc., N61 W23044 Harry's Way, Sussex, WI 53089-3995.
+You can also access the 2019 Form 10-K on the Investor Relations section of our website at quad.com/investors/annual-reports-proxy-statement.